Stoney Acre Grill and Pub

 Stoney’s as it is called by the locals, is located about a mile out of town south, just off King’s Hwy.
 You can’t miss it actually, as the building is an old milk barn-house, accommodating a dining room, a locals bar with some addfitional seating and a “living” room where on certain days the live musicians give the impression, you’re watching a concert in someone’s living room.

 Stoney Acre Grill opened as a family restaurant in the mid 80’s, after Bill Wagner turned what was Lawrence McDonough’s dairy barn, built in 1947, into a seasonal restaurant.
-After Bill Wagner, Stoney changed hands several times since then, and is now owned and operated by Dana and Eric Hodgson.
+After Bill Wagner, Stoney changed hands several times and is now owned and operated by Dana and Eric Hodgson.
 It has been a year round favorite dining spot for islanders and visitors alike.